programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```
 **WILL THIS BE THE URL WHEN PUBLISHED?
 IF NOT, THIS WILL NEED TO BE EDITED LATER**

+If you want to see the most up-to-date version of the data from the *Washington Post*, comment (`#`) out the first two lines and un-comment the lines for the WP's repo.
+This lesson uses the data from the *Programming Historian* website; if you use the data from the *Post*, the numbers will be different.

+## Inspect the Data

-We will look at the fatal force dataframe (ff_df) to see what sort of data it has, to check the data types, and look at the sample data.
+Next, you will look at the fatal force dataframe (ff_df) to see what sort of data it has, to check the data types, and look at the sample data.

 ```python